BaDuLoK/python-pi-example/README.md

 # python-pi-example
-this is an example project to show git
+this is an example project to show git usage